SongitaD/AI/README.md

 ### a.
 Regression Models:
 Example: Linear Regression predicts continuous outcomes (like predicting house prices) by finding a straight-line relationship in the data.

+### b.
 Classification Models:
 Example: Logistic Regression and Decision Trees classify data into categories (like deciding if an email is spam or not).

+### c.
 Other Examples:
 Support Vector Machines (SVM): They find a boundary that best separates different classes.

+### Neural Networks:
-Neural Networks: Inspired by the human brain, these models can learn complex patterns and are used for tasks like image and speech recognition.
+Inspired by the human brain, these models can learn complex patterns and are used for tasks like image and speech recognition.

 Ensemble Methods:
 Example: Random Forests combine many decision trees to improve accuracy and robustness.